mariodeflorio/mariodeflorio.github.io/research/radiative-transfer.md

 {% include feature_row id="feature_row1" type="left" %}

+{% include figure image_path="/assets/images/slab.JPG" alt="this is a placeholder image" caption="This is a figure caption." %}

 By following the notation used by <a href="https://doi.org/10.1016/S0022-4073(98)00144-7">Siewert</a>, the radiative transfer equation is written as
 $$